l7mp/stunner/doc/WHY.md

 network, so that by the time a media packet reaches a pod essentially all header fields in the [IP 5-tuple](https://www.techopedia.com/definition/28190/5-tuple) are modified, except the destination port.
-Then, if any pod sends the packet over to another pod via a Kubernetes service load-balancer then the packet will again undergo another DNAT step, and so on.
+Then, if any pod sends the packet over to another pod via a Kubernetes service load-balancer then the packet will again undergo a DNAT step, and so on.

 The *Kubernetes dataplane teems with NATs*.
 This is not a big deal for the usual HTTP/TCP web protocols Kubernetes was designed for, since an HTTP/TCP session contains an HTTP header that fully describes it.
-Once an HTTP/TCP session is routed to a server it will remain there permanently, and the server does not need to re-identify the client per each packet because it has session context (and vice versa).
+Once an HTTP/TCP session is routed to a server it will remain there permanently, and the server does not need to re-identify the client per each packet because it has session context.

 This is not the case with the prominent WebRTC media protocol encapsulation though, RTP over UDP.
 RTP does not have anything remotely similar to an HTTP header.
 Consequently, the only